 Every day we inhale and exhale oxygen, giving our internal support system a breath of fresh air.
 Without oxygen, we'd perish.
 But, while beneficial for the inside of our body, is oxygen the new topical miracle worker it’s being touted to be?

 According to many popular skin care brands, it is.
 Oxygen is making its debut in everything from serums, eye creams, facial masks, and yes, even lip balms.
-But is it the new "miracle” ingredient many companies are swearing by?
+But is oxygen the best option for your skin?

 So why is this chemical in your new skin cream?

 According to numerous beauty companies, oxygen has anti-inflammatory, glowing, and renewing benefits for the skin.
 Sadly, they've based their claims on research designed around wound healing.
 When severe wounds are present on the body, tissue regeneration requires an increase in topical oxygen because it eases the pain and swelling of the wound.
 However, research regarding oxygen therapy is still limited and unproven.
 In addition, injuries typically aren't comprised of antioxidants and vitamins as your face cream would be.

 Why bring up antioxidants?
 Many skincare products, such as serums and creams, contain valuable antioxidants designed to help protect the skin from oxidative stressors such as oxygen and pollution.
 But if H2O2, an oxygen-releasing substance, is in a product how does that benefit your skin?
 It doesn't.